A1 is a paper size that is typically used for technical drawings, flip charts and posters.

 Resolution needed to print an A1 size picture

 To output an image properly it needs to have a certain minimum resolution.
 The number of pixels depend on the required output quality.

 - At 300 ppi (pixels per inch) the image needs to be 7016 x 9933 pixels.
 This is the required resolution for quality offset printing that will be viewed from a short distance (such as books, brochures, magazines, calenders,…).
 For photos it is also the optimum resolution but a somewhat lower pixel count (200 to 220 dpi) is acceptable for great looking photographs.

 - At 150 ppi the image needs to be 3508 x 4967 pixels.
 This is the minimum resolution for newspapers or posters viewed from a fairly short distance.

-A digital camera with decent image quality and a resolution of 20 megapixel or more can be used to print high quality A1 size pictures.
-Since such posters are usually viewed from a larger distance a 16 megapixel camera will still offer excellent quality and 12 megapixels will be considered good by most people.
+A digital camera with decent image quality and a resolution of 20 megapixels or more can be used to print high-quality A1 size pictures.
+Since such posters are usually viewed from a larger distance a 16-megapixel camera will still offer excellent quality and 12 megapixels will be considered good by most people.

 The American alternative to A1 is the ANSI D-size, which is part of the ANSI/ASME Y14.1 standard.
 It measures 559 × 864 mm or 22 × 34″.

 An elaborate yet easy to read page on the ISO 216 standard can be found here.